Home (Sheryl Crow song)

 "Home" is a song from American musician Sheryl Crow's 1996 self-titled album.
 Written and produced by Crow, the folk ballad was released as the final single from the album on October 6, 1997, and was later included on her greatest hits album The Very Best of Sheryl Crow (2003).
-It was released commercially only in Europe.
-"Home" became Crow's ninth top-40 hit in both Canada and the United Kingdom, peaking at numbers 40 and 25, respectively.
+"Home" was released commercially only in Europe.
+It became Crow's ninth top-40 hit in both Canada and the United Kingdom, peaking at numbers 40 and 25, respectively.
 A black-and-white music video directed by Samuel Bayer was made for the song.

 Composition

-"Home" is described as a folk ballad by Sal Cinquemani of Slant Magazine, and its lyrics talk about the stresses of a failing marriage.
+"Home" is described as a folk ballad by Sal Cinquemani of Slant Magazine, and its lyrics describe the stresses of a failing marriage.
 According to the digital sheet music published at Musicnotes, "Home" is written in the key of G major and plays in common time at a slow tempo of 80 beats per minute.